A detailed recollection of Chelsea 2 Manchester United 2 from 2002

-“It may only be the second match of the season for both these sides but, equally, they both know important it is not to lose tonight.”
+“It may only be the second match of the season for both these sides, but they both know how important it is not to lose tonight.”

 On August 23, 2002, Chelsea hosted Manchester United in what was declared a must-not-lose affair by commentator Alan Parry.

 During a summer that made for a warm Friday evening at Stamford Bridge, the only major purchase made between the two clubs was Rio Ferdinand.
 That £29million deal, though, between Leeds and United was enough to break the British transfer record.

 Ferdinand, however, was not available to Sir Alex Ferguson having sustained an ankle injury in pre-season, so United lined up with Laurent Blanc and John O’Shea at vastly contrasting ends of their careers, as centre-halves.
 Ryan Giggs replacing Juan Sebastian Veron was the only change made by Ferguson following the edgy 1-0 opening day win at home to West Brom.

 Chelsea got their season off to an equally nervous start, though they eventually triumphed 3-2 at 10-man Charlton thanks to late goals from Carlton Cole and Frank Lampard.
 Claudio Ranieri also made just one change, with Mario Melchiot replacing Albert Ferrer at right-back.

 New signing Enrique de Lucas, a free arrival from Espanyol, lined up in midfield, with Cole again left on the bench despite his part in the Blues’ recovery from 2-0 down at The Valley.

 The game was preceded by a minute’s silence for Manchester United-supporting schoolgirls Holly Wells and Jessica Chapman, whose disappearance and murder at the hands of Ian Huntley had shocked the nation.